 Taking your phone between networks in the US can be a tricky business, but well worth it.
 If you’ve got a handset that you’re still happy with, but want to ditch your current carrier, keeping your old device instead of buying a new smartphone on a contract can result in huge savings.
+How do you actually save money?

 These two standards are not compatible.

-CDMA vs. GSM: a quick overview
+CDMA vs. GSM: What's the Difference?

 The first hurdle when moving between networks is a big one; US carriers don’t all run on the same kind of cellular technology.
 If your current carrier is set up for one, and your desired carrier set up for another, then it's likely you won't be able to use your current phone on the new network.